-Trump Administration Tries To Salvage Gulf Relations, Contra Trump
+Trump Administration Tries to Salvage Gulf Relations, Contra Trump

 -

-Less than a week after celebrating — and taking credit for — the Persian Gulf states’ ostracism of Qatar, the Trump administration is now scrambling to craft a coherent policy toward the region that won’t imperil U.S. counterterror operations or alienate longtime allies.
+Less than a week after celebrating — and taking credit for — the Persian Gulf states’ ostracism of Qatar, the Trump administration is now scrambling to craft a coherent policy toward the region that won’t imperil U.S. counterterrorism operations or alienate longtime allies.

 On Friday, Secretary of State Rex Tillerson sought to defuse the diplomatic fallout of Qatar’s deliberate isolation.
-He cited the potential danger to U.S. military operations at the al Udeid air base, the centerpiece of U.S. Central Command operations in the region, and urged Qatar to find common ground with its neighbors.
+He cited the potential danger to U.S. military operations at the al-Udeid air base, the centerpiece of U.S. Central Command operations in the region, and urged Qatar to find common ground with its neighbors.
 “The blockade is hindering U.S. military actions in the region and the campaign against ISIS,” he said.

-That was news to the Pentagon, which just minutes before said that the days-long blockade of Qatar had yet to interfere with U.S. operations at al Udeid, from which are launched many sorties of the U.S-led coalition against the Islamic State.
+That was news to the Pentagon, which just minutes before said that the days-long blockade of Qatar had yet to interfere with U.S. operations at al-Udeid, from which are launched many sorties of the U.S-led coalition against the Islamic State.
 The Defense Department, after Tillerson’s statement, quickly thumbed through the hymnal, and revised its earlier position.

 “While current operations from Al Udeid Air Base have not been interrupted or curtailed, the evolving situation is hindering our ability to plan for longer-term military operations.
 Qatar remains critical for coalition air operations in the fight against ISIS and around the region,” Pentagon spokesman Capt.
 Jeff Davis said in a statement.